 DISCLAIMER: Although the men included on this list have had a credible allegation made against them, this list should not imply the allegations are true or that the individual has been found guilty or is liable for civil claims.

-(11) Priests named by the Diocese of Lafayette as having a credible accusation of sexual abuse by a minor or vulnerable adult:
+(27) Priests named by any diocese or religious group as having a credible accusation of sexual abuse by a minor or vulnerable adult:

 Michael Benedict (Acadia, Allen, Calcasieu, Iberia, Lafayette and Vermilion Parishes)

 David Anderson Coupar (Iberia, St. Landry and Vermilion Parishes)

 Herbert de Launay (Acadia, Evangeline, Iberia, Lafayette, St. Landry, St. Mary and Vermilion Parishes)

 John de Leeuw (Cameron, Lafayette and St. Martin Parishes)

 Michael DesJardins (Acadia, Lafayette and St. Landry Parishes)

 Wilfrid DesRosiers (Acadia, St. Landry Parishes)

 Lloyd Hebert (Calcasieu, Iberia, St. Landry, Vermilion Parishes)